What Clients Need To Know About Web Site Design:

 Is your designer talking metafiles?

 Search engines compare the text of your metafiles to the text that is visible on the page.
-Every word in the metafile should appear in the text and in the same order.
-This comparison of text and metafile allows search engines to verify that the metafiles are legitimate search terms to be used in a search index or page ranking.
+Every word in the metafile should appear in the text.
+Search engines compare text and metafile to verify that the metafiles are legitimate search terms.
+(In the early days of the web, designers placed highly searched terms, such as "sex", in metafiles on a site to 'fish' for viewers on a flowers or financial site, for example.)

 Incoming Links, Page Rankings and Google